-When I worked in the High Arctic in the 90’s, I met a wise Inuit elder who told me that ravens on Baffin Island surprised everybody when they began to walk one-day in the 80s.
+When I worked in the High Arctic in the 90’s, I met a wise Inuit elder who inspired me in new ways to face everyday challenges.
+He shared how ravens on Baffin Island (up by Greenland) surprised everybody when they began to walk one-day in the 80s.

-“Before that, ravens hopped along clumsily,” he said.
+“Before that, ravens hopped along clumsily,” this elder claimed.
 “Then they learned to take one step at a time, and everything changed.”

 When you change focus by adding feet and wings to your best ideas, you begin to walk and fly past limitations.